 The Americans established civil government in the province in 1901.
 The naval station in Sangley Point became the chief American naval base in the country.
 During the World War II, the Japanese targeted the naval base during the first wave of attacks on military installations in the Philippines.

-Emilio Aguinaldo, the first Philippine president came from the town of Kawit and directed the conduct of the Revolution from his base in the province.
 Cavite and its people, what they are today, and what will be tomorrow will remain their infinity, as a place with a glorious history, and a people fortified with strength to live and die for a worthy cause.